 - ½ tbsp (7g) unsalted butter, melted

-- To prepare the dough, stir together the milk, butter, sugar, and salt in a large bowl.
+- To prepare the dough, stir together the milk, butter, coconut sugar, and salt in a large bowl.
 Sprinkle the yeast on top, and wait 10-15 minutes or until the mixture turns frothy.
 Stir in the pumpkin purée and cinnamon.
 Mix in 1 ½ cups of flour.
 If the dough is still wet, continue stirring in flour 2 tablespoons at a time until the dough begins to pull away from the sides of the bowl.

 - Turn the dough out onto a well-floured surface, and knead for 3-5 minutes or until the dough springs back most of the way when you gently press your index finger into it.
 Let the dough rest while preparing the filling.